opensearch-project/project-website/_posts/2024-10-01-understanding-index-request-cache.markdown

 meta_description:
 ---

 Speed and efficiency are essential for search users.
-OpenSearch achieves these through various mechanisms, one of the most important of which is [index request cache](https://opensearch.org/docs/latest/search-plugins/caching/request-cache/).
+OpenSearch achieves these through various mechanisms, one of the most important of which being the [index request cache](https://opensearch.org/docs/latest/search-plugins/caching/request-cache/).
 This blog post describes how this cache is implemented and how it optimizes query performance.

 ## What is index request cache?